karpovep/poc/README.md

 ### General Idea

-* it is running as a Node
-* it is possible to run as many Nodes as needed
-* each Node should implement the following functionality:
+Each Node should implement the following functionality:
-    * accept configuration to be able to connect to other instances
+* accept configuration to be able to connect to other Nodes
-    * serve HTTP/2 to accept incoming connections from other instances
+* serve HTTP/2 to accept incoming connections from other Nodes
-    * accept connections from the clients (separate server - ?
+* accept connections from the clients (same server VS another one - ?
 TBD)
 * subscriptions from clients to objects by type
 * daemon functionality for monitoring in-memory objects and transferring objects between instances

 ### Technologies

-- Programming language - GO Lang ?
+- Programming language - GO Lang VS Java ?
-- HTTP/2 as a transport, GRPC vs capn proto
+- HTTP/2 as a transport, grpc VS capn proto
 - Database(s) - TBD, not in scope of PoC